tuskbuddy/site/exampleSite/content/chicken-coconut-curry.md

 #### Where's this recipe from?

-[The Pretty Bee](https://theprettybee.com/easy-dairy-free-chicken-coconut-curry/ "The Pretty Bee")!
+[The Pretty Bee](https://theprettybee.com/easy-dairy-free-chicken-coconut-curry/ "The Pretty Bee") gets the well-deserved credit for this one!
 The author of this particular recipe notes that chicken coconut curry over Jasmine rice is her family's all-time favorite meal, which should highlight the excellence of this particular dish.

 #### Anything to know before making it?